kirill-markin/chrome-auto-image-blocker/README.md

 ## Usage

 - Click the extension icon in the Chrome toolbar to open the popup.
-- Use the "Toggle Image Settings" button to manually enable or disable images.
+- Use the "Toggle Image Settings" button to enable or disable images manually.
-- Set your preferred interval for automatic image blocking using the input field.
+- Set your preferred interval for automatic image blocking.

 <!-- ## Screenshots

 ![screenshot1](path_to_screenshot1.png)
 ![screenshot2](path_to_screenshot2.png) -->

+## How It Works

+This extension automatically changes Chrome's image settings to block or allow images based on your chosen schedule.
+You can also toggle this setting manually at any time.

 ## Contributing